City Council for 2016-2020

 Meadow Lake, SK S9X 1Y5

-A reminder that regular Council Meetings are always open to the public.
+Regular Council Meetings are always open to the public.
 They are held every second and fourth Monday of each month, starting at 7:00 p.m., in the Council Chambers (on the upper floor of City Hall).
 Access is by the south-east door.
+Any sumbissions to go to Council must be received at City Hall in writing by 12:00 noon on the Thursday before the meeting.
+Any submissions requesting a specific action of Council must be received by noon on the Monday prior to the meeting.
+Contact the City Clerk's office for more information regarding Council Meetings.

 City Hall is an attractive brick building which was built in 1938 by the federal government, at a cost of $30,000, for use by the Post Office and by the Royal Canadian Mounted Police who used the upstairs area for barracks.
 The photograph to the right was taken in 1938.
 The building was later expanded.